before the dark hour of reason grows.

 Winners of the poetry competition are invited to read their poems aloud to an audience of judges, entrants, teachers and parents as well as sponsors and press, at a prize giving held on National Poetry Day, Thursday 2nd October, on the concourse of St Pancras station, next to the bronze statue of John Betjeman by Martin Jennings.

-The first prize is £1000 (£500 to the winner and £500 to the English department of their school) as well as four Eurostar tickets. £50 book tokens are awarded to commended entrants.
+The first prize is £1000 (£500 to the winner and £500 to the English department of their school).
+The top three finalists will receive four standard class Eurostar tickets from St Pancras International to Paris, Brussels or Lille, donated by Eurostar.
+The two runners-up will each receive £100. £50 book tokens are awarded to commended entrants.
 Junior/primary schools entering a whole class will receive a copy of The Puffin Book of Modern Children’s Verse on receipt of entries and secondary/senior schools, The Rattle Bag.

 We organise eight poet visits a year to schools entering the competition and over the years the feedback from teachers and pupils has been inspirational.